About me:

 Neuroscience and AI work better together.
 AI leverages current brain research to inform its work.
 Likewise, neuroscientists use AI tools to learn more about the workings of the brain.

-This potent feedback cycle begs for great minds to join in.
+This potent feedback cycle begs for great minds to contribute.

 There’s so much to learn and explore at the interface of these two fields.